-1.3.5 CS-Water Quality (MIKE ECO Lab)
+1.6.4 CS-Water Quality (MIKE ECO Lab)

-Different biological processes can be modelled by means of MIKE ECO Lab working in conjunction with the Advection-Dispersion part of MIKE URBAN+ Water Quality.
+Water Quality module with MIKE ECO Lab can be used with both the Collection Systems and Rivers modules.
+Different biological processes can be modelled by means of MIKE ECO Lab working in conjunction with the Advection-

+Dispersion part of MIKE+ Water Quality.
 It provides many options for describing the reaction processes of multi-compound systems, including degradation of organic matter, bacterial fate, exchange of oxygen with the atmosphere and oxygen demand from eroded sewer sediments.
 This allows realistic analysis of complex phenomena related to water quality in sewer systems.